isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 All short-term visitors and long-term pass holders must apply for a VTP.
 Applications must be made between 7 and 30 calendar days before the intended date of entry, together with the QR code of the traveller’s vaccination certificate (if available).
 Applications are free of charge.
 Successful applicants will receive their approved VTP via email. <b>To apply, click <a href="https://go.gov.sg/vtl-portal" target="_blank">here</a></b>.

-Singapore Citizens and Permanent Residents do not need to apply for a VTP but must adhere to the VTL [conditions](/vtl/conditions), which are also laid out in this checklist.
+Singapore Citizens and Permanent Residents do not need to apply for a VTP but must adhere to the <a href="/vtl/conditions" target="_blank"> conditions</a>, which are also laid out in this checklist.

 **From 18 October 2021, 2359hrs**, unvaccinated children aged 12 and below in this calendar year will be eligible to enter Singapore on the VTL (e.g. if the child turns 12 this year, they are eligible even if their actual birthday this year has passed).
 They are not required to apply for a VTP.
-However, they must comply with all other [VTL conditions](/vtl/conditions), including being accompanied by a [fully vaccinated](/health/vtsg) VTL traveller.
+However, they must comply with all other <a href="/vtl/conditions" target="_blank">VTL conditions</a>, including being accompanied by a <a href="/health/vtsg"target="_blank">fully vaccinated</a> VTL traveller.

 &#9744;  <i><b>C) [If required] Application for Entry Visas for Short Term Visitors</b></i>

 Valid entry-visa holders, visa-exempted travellers as well as Singapore Citizens and Permanent Residents are not required to apply for an entry visa to enter Singapore.
-Travellers who are unsure if they require an entry visa or wish to apply for a visa should click [here](https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements) for more details.
+Travellers who are unsure if they require an entry visa or wish to apply for a visa should click <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">here</a> for more details.

 &#9744;  <i><b>D) Secure Tickets for a Designated VTL Flight </b></i>